zohaibjawed940/shopify-ai-assistant/README.md

 - Enable the toggle<br>
 - Click Save

+### Configure Customer Accounts

+_Steps will be added_

 15. View your store and test your chat application.

 ## Examples to try
 - `hi` > will return a LLM based response.
 Note that you can customize the LLM call with your own prompt.
 - `can you search for snowboards` > will use the `search_products` MCP tool.
 - `add The Videographer Snowboard to my cart` > will use the `add_cart_items` MCP tool and offer a checkout URL.
 - <Sid will come up with ways to test CA tools>

-## Deployment

-Customize this app for your needs by adjusting the prompt and app UI.
-Follow standard Shopify app deployment procedures as outlined in the [Shopify documentation](https://shopify.dev/docs/apps/deployment/web).

-## Architecture
+## Architecture and Customizations
 This app consists of two main components:

-1. **Backend API**: A Remix app server that handles communication with Claude and processes chat messages
+1. **Backend**: A Remix app server that handles communication with Claude, processes chat messages, and acts as an MCP Client.
-2. **Chat Bubble UI**: A Shopify theme extension that provides the customer-facing chat interface
+2. **Chat Bubble UI**: A Shopify theme extension that provides the customer-facing chat interface.

 Running the app will:
-- Start Remix in development mode
+- Start Remix in development mode.
-- Tunnel the local server to make it accessible by Shopify
+- Tunnel your local server so Shopify can reach it.
-- Provide a URL to install the app on your development store
+- Provide a preview URL to install the app on your development store.

-## Chat Interface
+For direct testing, you can also connect your test suite to `/chat`.
+This is the main endpoint for streaming chat messages and it supports both GET and POST requests.

+### MCP Tools Integration
+- The app functions as an MCP Client and is aware of Shopify's MCP servers and tools.
+This allows the LLM to access the Shopify platform.
+- You can find the tools that are initialized in the `app/mcp-client.js` file.
+- Read [our dev docs](https://shopify.dev) to learn more about the Shopify Agent Platform MCP tools.

+### Customizations
+Customize this app for your needs by adjusting the prompt, app UI, and LLM used.

+#### Editing the prompt
+The `./app/prompts/prompts.json` file currently has a simple prompt which you can customize to better reflect your store brand voice.

+#### Changing the UI
-The chat bubble extension is located in `extensions/chat-bubble/`.
+- The chat bubble extension is located in `extensions/chat-bubble/`.
 It connects to the `/chat` endpoint of the app server to stream messages.

-## MCP Tools Integration

-The app integrates with Model Context Protocol (MCP) tools, which allows the AI to access additional functionality.
-These tools are initialized in the `app/mcp-client.js` file.

-## API Endpoints

-- `/chat`: Main endpoint for streaming chat messages, supports both GET and POST requests
+- The `./extensions/chat-bubble/assets` folder has CSS, JS, icon files so you can customize the look and feel of the chat widget on your store.

+#### Using a different LLM
+- This template app uses Claude, but if you want to switch to a different model `add instructions`

-## Tech Stack
+### Tech Stack
 - **Framework**: [Remix](https://remix.run/)
 - **AI**: [Claude by Anthropic](https://www.anthropic.com/claude)
 - **Shopify Integration**: [@shopify/shopify-app-remix](https://www.npmjs.com/package/@shopify/shopify-app-remix)
 - **Database**: SQLite (via Prisma) for session storage

-## If you want to use another LLM, here's what you will have to do
+## Deployment
+Follow standard Shopify app deployment procedures as outlined in the [Shopify documentation](https://shopify.dev/docs/apps/deployment/web).

 ## Contributing
 Please follow the standard Shopify contribution guidelines when making changes to this project.